-Patrick moved to Sydney in 1999 to study dance at NAISDA Dance College (the National Aboriginal & Islander Skills Development Association) His initial meeting with Bangarra was performing alongside them and Christine Anu at the Sydney 2000 Olympic Games Opening & Closing Ceremonies.
-A highlight close to his heart while studying at NAISDA were the Cultural Residencies to Mer (Murray Island) and Iama in the Torres Straits and Ngukurr in NT.
-Patrick completed a 6 week secondment with Leigh Warren and Dancers in 2001 before graduating.
+Patrick moved to Sydney in 1999 to study dance at NAISDA Dance College.
+His initial experience with Bangarra was performing alongside them and Christine Anu at the Sydney 2000 Olympic Games Opening and Closing Ceremonies.
+A highlight close to his heart while studying at NAISDA were the cultural residencies to Mer (Murray) Island and Iama in the Torres Strait and Ngukurr in the Northern Territory.
+Patrick completed a 6-week secondment with Leigh Warren & Dancers in 2001 before graduating.

-In 2002 Bangarra offered Patrick a traineeship and he first appeared in Ash from Walkabout dancing alongside one of his biggest idols the late Russell Page to much acclaim.
-Patrick quickly became one of their leading soloists and went on to perform with Bangarra nationally and overseas touring throughout Europe, UK, China, Japan, New Zealand, Canada and the States.
+In 2002, Bangarra offered Patrick a traineeship and he first appeared in Walkabout, dancing alongside one of his biggest idols the late Russell Page, to much acclaim.
+Patrick quickly became one of their leading soloists and went on to perform with Bangarra nationally and overseas touring throughout Europe, Asia, New Zealand, and North America.

-His final performance on stage with the company was in 2012 with the Australian Ballet Warumuk – In the Dark Night.
-In April that year he returned to NAISDA as Creative Director & Choreographer for their End of Year Show Morning Star and had a movement Arts installation piece at ATYP (Australian Theatre for Young People) The Rocks Project.
+His final performance on stage with the company was in 2012 Warumuk — in the dark night.
+In April that year he returned to NAISDA as Creative Director and Choreographer for their End of Year Show Morning Star, and created an installation piece at Australian Theatre for Young People's The Rocks Project.

-Bangarra approached Patrick again in 2013 to take up the role as Team Leader for their new Aboriginal Youth Dance Program Rekindling.
-Since then he’s been to 20 communities connecting with many Elders and youth sharing his knowledge and experience in dance which spans over 38 years.
+Bangarra approached Patrick again in 2013 to take up the role as Youth Program Team Leader for their new youth program Rekindling.
+In that role, Patrick travelled to over 30 communities across urban, regional, and remote Australia, connecting with many Elders and youth and sharing his knowledge and experience in dance.